Destinations Italy Umbria & Le Marche

 The terrace · then 20 min south

 Aperitivo on the pool terrace as the sun goes behind the Sibillini.
-Dinner at Signore te ne ringrazi in Macerata — six tables, foraged Marche cooking, the Michelin-listed kitchen worth the planned drive.
-Save Ascoli Piceno + Caffè Meletti for the next morning's day-trip; it's an hour south and earns a long, slow afternoon, not a tacked-on dinner.
+Dinner at Signore te ne ringrazi in Macerata: an intimate dining room, foraged Marche cooking, a Michelin-listed kitchen worth the planned drive.
+Save Ascoli Piceno and Caffè Meletti for the next morning's day-trip; it's an hour south and worth a long, slow afternoon, not a tacked-on dinner.

 Only in Umbria & Le Marche